CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Backup-and-Restore-NetQ.md

 ## Back Up Your NetQ Data

 NetQ stores its data in a Cassandra database.
 You perform backups by running scripts provided with the software and located in the `/usr/sbin` directory.
 When you run a backup, it creates a single `tar` file named `netq_master_snapshot_<timestamp>.tar.gz` on a local drive that you specify.
-NetQ supports only one backup file currently, and includes the entire set of data tables.
-A new backuup replaces the previous backup.
+NetQ supports one backup file and includes the entire set of data tables.
+A new backup replaces the previous backup.

 {{<notice note>}}
 If you select the rollback option during the lifecycle management upgrade process (the default behavior), LCM automatically creates a backup.